momori256/momori.dev/blog/organize-rust-integration-tests-without-dead-code-warning.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

-To avoid having useless output, we can use mod.rs to tell Cargo that it is not an integration test.
+To avoid having unnecessary output, we can use `mod.rs` to tell Cargo that it's not an integration test.
 The folder structure will be like:

 ```
 tests